 Accurate diagnosis is important because treatment varies from one anxiety disorder to another.
 Additionally, anxiety disorders must be distinguished from anxiety that occurs in many other mental health disorders, which involve different treatment approaches.

 If the cause of anxiety is another medical disorder or a medication, doctors aim to correct the cause.
 Anxiety should subside after the physical disorder is treated or the medication has been stopped long enough for any withdrawal symptoms to subside.
 If anxiety remains, antianxiety drugs or psychotherapy (such as behavioral therapy) is used.

 If an anxiety disorder is diagnosed, medications or psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more (such as behavioral therapy Behavioral therapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more ), alone or in combination, can significantly relieve the distress and dysfunction for most people.
 Different types of psychotherapies may be used, such as cognitive behavioral therapy, mindfulness-based stress reduction, hypnosis, and supportive psychotherapy.

 All anxiety disorders can occur along with other mental health conditions.
 Doctors need to treat all conditions related to the anxiety.
-For example, anxiety disorders often occur along with an alcohol use disorder Alcohol Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+For example, anxiety disorders often occur along with an alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .
 It is important to treat all of these conditions as soon as possible.
 Treating the alcohol use disorder without treating the anxiety is unlikely to be effective since the person may be using alcohol to decrease the anxiety.
 On the other hand, treating the anxiety without addressing the alcohol disorder may be unsuccessful because daily changes in the amount of alcohol in the blood can cause levels of anxiety to fluctuate.